Receive monthly newsletters loaded with expertly curated articles, tips, and more

 Sales KPIs measure the outcome or effectiveness of a specific selling activity against overarching goals.
 When it comes to KPIs, there is no one-size-fits-all solution for every company.
 There are hundreds of potential options depending on your business goals.

-When determining which metrics to track, it’s essential to evaluate the top KPIs for sales that most align with the outcomes you’re aiming to achieve.
+When determining which sales metrics to track, it’s essential to evaluate the top sales KPIs that most align with the outcomes you’re aiming to achieve.
 Focusing on the wrong metrics can misguide your sales team and set everyone up for failure.

 But don’t stress — we’ve sifted through the clutter and narrowed down the Top Five Sales KPIs for judging sales success: